-According to the American Heart Association, more than one in three women has a form of cardiovascular disease.
-And, heart disease is the leading cause of hospital stays for men in the United States.
-While there are risk factors that contribute to heart disease that you can’t control, there are many things you can do to maintain your heart health.
+According to the Centers for Disease Control and Prevention, heart disease is the leading cause of death for men and women in the United States.
+While there are some risk factors that contribute to heart disease that you can’t control, there are also many things you can do to preserve your heart health.

-- Having a waist measurement greater than 40 inches or more (men) or 35 inches or more (women)
+- Having a waist measurement greater than 40 inches (for men) or 35 inches (for women)

-- Poor diet high in saturated fat and cholesterol
+- Keeping a poor diet high in saturated fat and cholesterol

 Use these tips to take control of your risks: